-- 1) Do the escrow agreements or letters of credit set forth the correct amounts? - 2) Do the escrow agreements or letters of credit reflect the requirements under Conditions 6.3, 6.5 and 6.6? - 3) In the event letter or credit is drawn upon or an escrow reduced, does it meet the requirements under Condition 6.4?
+- 1) Do the escrow agreements or letters of credit set forth the correct amounts? - 2) Do the escrow agreements or letters of credit reflect the requirements under Conditions 6.3, 6.5 and 6.6? - 3) In the event letter of credit is drawn upon or an escrow reduced, does it meet the requirements under Condition 6.4?

-- 1) Understand governance, policies and procedures and controls over execution of these transactions. - 2) Obtain irrevocable standby letters of credit and understand terms. - 3) If escrows are funded, obtain and review escrow agreements.

-4) Review funding of escrows at closing either through settlement statements or other proof of payment.
+- 1) Understand governance, policies and procedures and controls over execution of these transactions. - 2) Obtain irrevocable standby letters of credit and understand terms. - 3) If escrows are funded, obtain and review escrow agreements. - 4) Review funding of escrows at closing either through settlement statements or other proof of payment.

-Per discussions with the Attorney General, the letter of credit requirements are still being negotiated with Prospect, so RSM cannot determine compliance at this time.
+Per discussions with the Attorney General Initial Escrows were funded, but the letter of credit requirements are still being negotiated, therefore RSM is unable to determine compliance at this time.